August 26, 2013 MMM Foodies

 Cooking the crabapples

 At this point, measure your juice.
 If necessary, add water to bring up the level to 6 cups.
 Make sure your canning supplies are ready to go and bring the canner to a boil.
 Clean the pan you cooked the apples in and put your crabapple juice in the pan.
 Add your pectin and whisk to dissolve.

 Bring the juice to a boil and add the sugar all at once.

 Sugar and pectin

-Quickly whisk to dissolve and then add pectin and also whisk to dissolve.
+Quickly whisk to dissolve.
 Add ½ teaspoon butter to keep foam down.
 Bring to a rolling boil that doesn’t stir away.

 Cooking the juice

 Be very careful not to boil over.
 Move partially off burner, if necessary, for a few seconds, on and off.